 The first written law coide was a huge step in the advancement of ciilization.
 Law based on a written code was was a system the public could undrstand and was less arbitrary and more fair to all concerned than law depensed at the whim of individuals.

 A marble bas-relief of Moses is one of 23 reliefs of great historical lawgivers in the chamber of the U.S. House of Representatives in the United States Capitol.
-Many Court Houses throughout the United States display the 10 comabdments.
-This was an early example of codified written law.
+Many Court Houses throughout the United States display the Ten Comandments, although this has come under assault as part of the secular campign against the Judeo-Christian foundations of Westrn Civilization.
+The Ten Commandments was an early example of codified written law.
 It is not enirely clear just when the Torah first appeared in either the oral or written tradition.
 It must have followed Hammurabi's Code, While not first, the Old Testament with the rise of Christianity helped transmit the Mosaic Code to Europe and Christendom.
 It influenced both codification of Roman Law and Catholic Cannon Law, both major influences on the development of European legal codes.

 One of the great gifts of Rome was that of law.
 Roman law played a major role in the eventual emergence of the West.
 Of all the great inheritances of Roman civilization, none were more important to Western Civilization that the heritage of Roman law.
 And today the imprint of law is one of the primary forces that mark the Western world.
 Roman law developed for about a milenia.
 The earliest Roman law was secretly administered as the law of the privileged classes.
 Over time it became the destinctive basis of civilized life throughout te Empire.
 Roman jurisprudence evolved into a legal system based on natural-law theory as the fundamental test of the reasonableness of positive law.
 The first major step toward a sophisticated legal system was the law of the Twelve Tables (449 BC).
 The cilmination of Roman lrgal development was Emperor Justinian I's Corpus Juris Civilis of (about 530 AD).
 Roman law, as preserved in Justinian's codes continued to be practiced in the Eastern Roman or Byzantine Empire until its fall (1453).
 The classical tradition was lost for centuries after the fall of Rome to the Germanic invaders and Huns.
 The Eastern Empire did not fall to the Barbarians.
 Thus it was largely through the Eastern or Byzantine Empire that Roman legal practice was passed to continental Europe during the medieval era.